 What is Runoff Pollution?

-How can FOCW help me "Slow the Flow" on my property?
+How can the Friends of the Cobbossee Watershed help me “Slow the Flow”?

-Get a FOCW LakeSmart Start! visit.
-We'll walk your property with you, discuss your concerns, and provide you with information including a plan of suggested actions to take.
+- Schedule a LakeSmart Start! visit.
+We’ll discuss your concerns, and provide a plan of action.

-Have your project completed by the FOCW Youth Conservation Corps.
-Let us do the literal heavy lifting on your shoreline project!
+- Have your project completed by the Youth Conservation Corps.
+Let us do the heavy-lifting on your shoreline!

-Think you are already doing all you can to protect the lake?
-Contact us for a LakeSmart Evaluation and a potential award!
+Already doing everything you can to protect the lake?
+Contact us for a LakeSmart evaluation and award!